apache/arrow/docs/source/cpp/env_vars.rst

    option but this will have a significant performance impact as the buffer will need to be copied.

-.. envvar:: ACERO_TEMP_STACK_SIZE

-   Arrow C++'s Acero module performs computation on streams of data.
-This computation uses a thread-local temporary stack to store intermediate results to reduce the overhead of memory allocation.
-As the complexity of the computation increases, such as when joining multiple tables, a larger temporary stack is required.
-If the stack is undersized, computations may fail with error: "TempVectorStack::alloc overflow".

-   This environment variable allows users to adjust the stack size.
-The value of the variable specifies the stack size in bytes.

-   The default stack size is 262144 bytes (256 KB).
-The value of this environment variable should be a positive integer within the inclusive range between 65536 (64 KB) and 67108864 (64 MB).
-If the value is a valid positive integer within the int64 range but exceeds the specified minimum or maximum stack size limits, the nearest boundary value is used.
-   If the input is a non-positive integer, an invalid number, or exceeds the int64 capacity, the default stack size is used.

 .. envvar:: ARROW_DEBUG_MEMORY_POOL

    Enable rudimentary memory checks to guard against buffer overflows.